By Glen Arnold, OSU Extension

-Wheat fields will be harvested in Ohio over the next 10 days and many farmers will plant double-crop soybeans.
-In recent years there has been more interest from livestock producers in applying manure to newly planted soybeans to provide moisture to help get the crop emerged.
+Wheatfields have been or will be harvested in Ohio soon and some farmers will plant double-crop soybeans.
+In recent years there has been more interest from livestock producers in applying manure to newly planted soybeans to provide moisture to help get the crop to emerge.

-Both swine and cattle manure can be used to add moisture to newly planted soybeans.
+Both swine and dairy manure can be used to add moisture to newly planted soybeans.
 It’s important that the soybeans were properly covered with soil when planted to keep a barrier between the salt and nitrogen in the manure and the germinating soybean seed.
-It’s also important that livestock producers know their soil phosphorus levels, and the phosphorus in the manure being applied, so we don’t grow soil phosphorus levels beyond what is acceptable.
+It’s also important that livestock producers know their soil phosphorus levels, and the phosphorus in the manure being applied, so soil phosphorus levels are kept an acceptable range.

 As always, print out the weather forecast when surface applying manure.
-Remember the “not greater than 50% chance of 0.5 inches of rainfall in the next 24 hours” rule.
+Remember the “not greater than 50% chance of 0.5 inches of rainfall in the next 24 hours” rule in the Western Lake Erie Basin.